darksteppez/shopifytabs/README.md

 # shopifytabs

-This is a simple method of creating tabs in a Shopify description using JS
+This is a simple method of creating tabs in a Shopify description using jQuery